pipiscrew/timeline/health/gut.md

 those cuisines don't have garlic or tomatoes in their plates....

+* pasta prefer `durum wheat`, soak for 15min, when is not spaghetti.
+* rice ( jasmin / basmati ) soak for 15min.
 * for liver [soak in milk](https://therustyspoon.com/why-do-you-soak-liver-in-milk-before-cooking/)
 * for beans soak overnight, make sure cooked for 1h
 * do [spouting](/health/sprouting.md) with mung beans (aka green small beans), eat 3 times / day one palm.
+* breakfast bran / oat flakes

 for cereal & bread, choose only whole wheat.
 * The mutligrain bread, is made by white floor and include grains.